joolstorrentecalo/gitlab-foss/doc/user/gitlab_duo/turn_on_off.md

 Run a health check to test if your instance meets the requirements to use GitLab Duo.
 When the health check completes, it displays a pass or fail result and the types of issues.
-If the health check fails any of the tests, users might not be able to use GitLab Duo features in your instance.

 This is a [beta](../../policy/experiment-beta-support.md) feature.